 Lush launched an exclusive Halloween-themed collection that’s screaming to be Instagrammed.
 Their clever usage of Instagram Stories and feed content gives you a full preview of their products, showing their flexibility and creativity.
 And their #LushHalloween hashtag gives customers a chance to share their Lush experiences…

-Betting that people are ready for the frights and delights of Halloween season, Bacardi have created an eerie Halloween cocktail film reminiscent of old-school horror films.
+Betting that people are ready for the frights and delights of Halloween season, Bacardi created an eerie Halloween cocktail film reminiscent of old-school horror films.
 More than just a recipe video, the brand draws inspiration from horror classics like The Shining, The Ring, Saw and Psycho - so consumers can really get in the spirit as they mix up creepy cocktails.

 6. Burger King